petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/creating-and-configuring-channels.md

 ---
 # Creating and Configuring Channels

 A channel is a place where you sell products.
 In Liferay, you must link a channel to a site to be able to sell products on that site.
 Delectable Bonsai operates two online stores, one for B2C customers and one for B2B customers.
-To support this, you must create two channels and link them to their corresponding sites.
+To support this, you must help Kyle create two channels and link them to their corresponding sites.

 To create a channel,